OskarDamkjaer/FirefoxDelayWebpage/README.md

 ## Features

-If anyone besides me uses the add-on and want a feature
+In the unlikely event of anyone besides me using this add-on, please don't hesitate if you have a feature request! :) Send me an email at "delaywebpage@gmail.com".

 ## Todos